-St. Edmund Campion Academy draws inspiration from the seminal teachings of the Baltimore Catechism.
-Focusing all its efforts on teaching its students to know love and serve God in this life so that they can be happy with Him in the next.
+St. Edmund Campion Academy draws its mission from the seminal teachings of the Baltimore Catechism.
+We focus all our efforts on teaching the students to know, love, and serve God in this life, so that they can be happy with Him in the next.

-Christ is both literally and metaphorically the center of the school's life.
-Students study religion at every level of their academic career and attend daily Mass at St. Margaret St. John church at noon.
+Jesus Christ is both literally and metaphorically the center of the school's life.
+Students study religion at every level of their academic career and attend daily Mass at St. Margaret St. John church.

-In addition to the academic formation of students at St. Edmund Campion Academy the school shares the riches of the Catholic faith in every way possible.
-Students have solemnities and holy days of obligation off school to allow them to fully participate in the life of the Church.
+St. Edmund Campion Academy the school shares the riches of the Catholic faith in every way possible.
+Students begin the day with Morning Prayer, attend Holy Mass midday, and close the day with the Divine Mercy Chaplet and other prayers.
+We celebrate solemnities and feasts with special lunches and treats.
+We schedule holy days of obligation off to allow students and families to fully participate in the life of their parishes.